 8. Wildlife Diorama - box must be no larger than 24" x 24".
 The exhibit might show a grassland, prairie, agricultural, woodland, riparian (stream or river corridor) wetland, and/or other area with wildlife habitat.
 Example: show a large unbroken grassland or prairie for area-sensitive species such as meadowlarks, greater prairie-chicken, lark bunting, grasshopper sparrows, Ferruginous hawk, burrowing owl, horned lark, upland sandpiper, or pronghorn; AND/OR show an area interspersed with several habitats such as windbreaks, farm fields, woods, waste areas, ditches, and pastures for edge-adapted species such as white-tailed deer, Northern bobwhite, ringnecked pheasants, mourning doves, cottontail rabbits, fox squirrels, Northern cardinals, or blue jays.
-Label the habitats displayed and show at least five kinds of wildlife in their proper habitat.
-Remember to include supporting information about the wildlife and habitat that is on display.
+Label the habitats displayed and show at least five kinds of wild animals that should occur there.